Help & Advice - Auction Buying Guide

 4. Finalise a sale

-If you bid successfully, you'll need to fully settle your purchase by close of business on the day following the auction.
+If you bid successfully, you'll need to fully settle your purchase by the close of business on the day following the auction.
 You'll also need to remove your vehicle from our site within this time.

-A will be added to the vehicle price, which our auction staff can inform you of beforehand.
+A fee will be added to the vehicle price, which our auction staff can inform you of beforehand.
 You can settle your balance by debit card or bank transfer.
 There are transaction fees associated with some forms of payment, so please check with the auction office.

 Once you've made the full payment, we'll release all the vehicle's documents and keys to you.
 It's your responsibility to make sure your new vehicle is roadworthy and complies with the Road Traffic Act before it leaves the auction centre.